 Applying MCS Categories to a User

-1. To define the category ranges that are available to the SELinux user_u user, run:
+To specify the category ranges that are available to the SELinux user_u user, use the semanage command.
+For example:

 sudo semanage user -m -rs0:c0,c1-s0:c0.c9 user_u

-Use category numbers c0 to c1023, or category aliases if you are using the mcstrans service.
-In the example, the category range of c0 to c9 is assigned to the user_u user.
+Use category numbers c0 to c1023, or category aliases if you're using the mcstrans service.
+In this example, the category range of c0 to c9 is assigned to the user_u user.

 sudo semanage login -m -rs0:c1 oracle